ucsb/campus-cloud-docs/docs/guidelines/networking.md

 Introduction

-While AWS allows you to create a resouce (e.g. EC2 instance) that can be assigned a random public IP addresss in the ASW address space an Amazon VPC allows you to create an isolated portion of the AWS cloud for public and/or private subnets in UCSB Campus cloud address space.
+While AWS allows you to create a resouce (e.g. EC2 instance) that can be assigned a random public IP addresss in the AWS address space, an Amazon VPC allows you to create an isolated portion of the AWS cloud for public and/or private subnets in UCSB Campus cloud address space.
 A VPC provides a number of benefits and is an elementary piece of secruity in the Cloud.

 Review the basic concepts of [AWS networking and VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).